GerHobbelt/owemdjee/README.md

 - **libcsp** [📁](./libcsp) [🌐](https://github.com/GerHobbelt/libcsp) -- a concurrency C library 10x faster than Golang, influenced by the CSP model.
 - **libtuv** [📁](./libtuv) [🌐](https://github.com/GerHobbelt/libtuv) -- a multi-platform tiny event library refactored from `libuv` source for IoT and embedded systems.
 - **libunifex** [📁](./libunifex) [🌐](https://github.com/GerHobbelt/libunifex) -- a prototype implementation of the C++ sender/receiver async programming model that is currently being considered for standardisation.
 This project contains implementations of the following: Schedulers, Timers, Asynchronous I/O, Algorithms that encapsulate certain concurrency patterns, Async streams, Cancellation, Coroutine integration.
-- **nsync** [📁](./nsync) [🌐](https://github.com/GerHobbelt/nsync) -- a C library that exports various synchronization primitives. `nsync` may be desirable in place of `pthread` primitives in some cases:  (1) nsync locks are reader-writer locks (but are as efficient as mutexes).
+- **nsync** [📁](./nsync) [🌐](https://github.com/GerHobbelt/nsync) -- a C library that exports various synchronization primitives. `nsync` may be desirable in place of `pthread` primitives in some cases:  (1) nsync locks 6yhnare reader-writer locks (but are as efficient as mutexes).
 (2) nsync locks and condition variables occupy only two words each.
 (3) nsync works on Unix-like systems and Windows.
 It should be portable to other platforms straightforwardly.
 (4) nsync provides conditional critical sections.
 These fill the same role as condition variables, but are usually easier to use, and in most common cases are comparable in speed.
 They can be easier to use in two ways:  (A) it's not necessary to surround the "wait" operation in a while loop; instead the condition is passed to the call as a function and arbitrary pointer argument.
 (B) it's not necessary to wake or signal explicitly when the condition(s) become true; they are checked automatically.
 The primary downsides are:  (A) they are not available in most other common synchronization APIs, and so they may be unfamiliar (even though they date back to the 1960s), and (B) if threads routinely wait on many distinct, false conditions associated with the same lock, they may be slower than condition variables.
 In this case, clients can use condition variables in the normal way; conditional critical sections and condition variables can be used with the same lock.
 (5) nsync waits can be cancelled via an object passed to the wait calls, unlike the pthread model in which threads are cancelled.
 This difference can be useful if the computation needs multiple threads, or if cancellation affects only sub-operations within a larger operation by the thread.
 - **oneTBB** [📁](./oneTBB) [🌐](https://github.com/GerHobbelt/oneTBB) -- Intel's Thread Building Blocks library: used with OpenImageIO, ...
 - **pevents** [📁](./pevents) [🌐](https://github.com/GerHobbelt/pevents) -- Win32 events for *nix/POSIX platforms, built on top of `pthreads`. `pevents` provides most of the functionality of both manual- and auto-reset events on Windows, most-notably including simultaneous waits on multiple events (à la `WaitForMultipleObjects`). `pevents` also doubles as a thin, sane wrapper for `CreateEvent()` & co. on Windows, meaning you can use `pevents` directly in your cross-platform code without `#ifdef`s for Windows/pthreads.
 While POSIX condition variables (pthread_cond_t) and WIN32 events both provide the essential building blocks of the synchronization primitives required to write multithreaded code with signaling, the nature of the differences between the two have lent their way towards creating different synchronization and multithreaded-programming paradigms.
 The only features not included are only named events and support for security attributes.
 To the author's best knowledge, this is the only implementation of WIN32 events available for Linux and other posix platforms that provides support for simultaneously waiting on multiple events.
 Depending on your needs, we've been told that pevents may be used as a lightweight alternative to libuv/libev while still allowing your code to embrace asynchronous event handling with ease.
 - **PhotonLibOS** [📁](./PhotonLibOS) [🌐](https://github.com/GerHobbelt/PhotonLibOS) -- a high-efficiency LibOS framework, based on a set of carefully selected C++ libs.
 The role of LibOS is to connect user apps and the kernel.
 Photon's API is as consistent as possible with C++ std and glibc semantics.
 This flattens the learning curve for lib users and brings convenience when migrating legacy codebases.
 Photon's runtime is driven by a coroutine lib.
 Out tests show that it has the best I/O performance in the open source world by the year of 2022, even among different programing languages.